-In a desktop use, the Ironwolf 14TB HDD operates between 35 degrees to 40 degrees Celsius, according to the HDD’s SMART data.
-A single bay NAS such as the successor models to the Synology DS112J has a slim form factor and relies on a 40mm fan to deliver airflow.
+In a desktop use, the Seagate Ironwolf 14TB HDD operates between 35 degrees to 40 degrees Celsius, according to the HDD’s SMART data.
+A single-bay NAS such as the successor models to the Synology DS112J has a slim form factor and relies on a 40mm fan to deliver airflow.
 Helium-filled HDDs are a boon here.

 Storage Vs. Price

 Unfortunately, it does translate to a higher cost.
 But there are lower capacity Ironwolf HDDs available with 7,200 RPM-class performance.

 - The highest storage capacity drive available at the time of writing this review

 - 7,200 RPM (Vs. 5,400 RPM WD Red) performance for ‘non-pro’ NAS HDD drives

 - Helium-filled drives perfect for NAS for silent and cool operation

 - Highest capacity storage drives traditionally discourages the mass from purchasing